Lighting Open Air Fires

 - Was the fire close to any property or people?

-The maximum penalty for this offence is 25 penalty units or imprisonment for 12 months, or both.
+The maximum penalty for Lighting Open Air Fires (s11 of the Summary Offences Act 1966) is 25 penalty units or imprisonment for 12 months, or both.